duttarnab/rust-crossplatform-library/README.md

     pip install maturin
     ```

-6. At this point, we can use Maturin to test the project:
+6. At this point, we can use Maturin to build and test the project:

     ```
+    maturin build
     maturin develop
     ```
+#### Running `python` Module

 7. Change directory to python directory.
 Execute `python main.py`.